ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 =============== ===========
 obsState        Description
 =============== ===========
-EMPTY (0)       No resources are assigned to the subarray
+EMPTY (0)       No resources are assigned to PST
 --------------- -----------
 RESOURCING (1)  Resources are being assigned or released
 --------------- -----------
-IDLE (2)        Resources are assigned to the subarray
+IDLE (2)        Resources are assigned to PST
 --------------- -----------
 CONFIGURING (3) Scan type is being configured
 --------------- -----------
-READY (4)       Scan type is configured and the subarray is ready to scan
+READY (4)       Scan type is configured and PST is ready to scan
 --------------- -----------
 SCANNING (5)    Scanning
 --------------- -----------